The Art of Saving the Planet

 It’s something we do today—quietly, mindfully, beautifully.

-Let us live as artists !
+Let us live as artists so as to become conscious warriors!

 Let us make our lives a canvas for hope!